 5- Color (C)

 6- Texture (T)

-You know there are no movements in the cards themselves but you perceive such movements in your imaginations.
-Furthermore, you may visualize movements of animals, humans or abstract things.
+You know there are no movements in the cards themselves, but you perceive such movements in your imaginations.
+Furthermore, you may visualize actions of animals, humans or abstract things.

-The handling of content varies from one scoring system of the ink blot psychology to another.
-However, there are still some common features amongst all of them.
+The handling of content varies from one scoring system of the inkblot psychology to another.
+However, there are still some standard features among all of them.
 The broad scoring categories include:

 1- Human figures (H)